chef/supermarket/dev-docs/pg-post-upgrade-steps.md

-### Follow these steps in case Postgres major version is being upgraded.
+### Follow these steps to upgrade a PostgreSQL major version

  - Stop currently running supermarket application
 ```